bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Sjors: 00:07:53

-Well, I'm not surprised that this happened, because the fact that they were going after Tornado Cash made it clear that they would go after non-custodial systems, after non-custodial mixes.
+Well, I'm not surprised that this happened, because the fact that they were going after Tornado Cash made it clear that they would go after non-custodial systems, after non-custodial mixers.
 So it seemed like a matter of time before they would go after it and then obviously they always go after the biggest or at least a big one.
 So the only question was, were they going to go after Wasabi or were they going to go after Samourai?
 Samourai has some interesting marketing that maybe made them more interesting to prosecute, but I don't know if the difference, you know, and of course we know that Wasabi was doing some proactive compliance-ish things, But I don't know why they picked one and the other.